 For guidance about security in Azure Batch, see Batch security and compliance best practices.

-Batch pools are the compute resources for executing jobs on the Batch service.
+Pools are the compute resources for executing jobs on the Batch service.
 The following sections provide recommendations for working with Batch pools.

 Pool configuration and naming

 Pool allocation mode: When creating a Batch account, you can choose between two pool allocation modes: Batch service or user subscription.
 For most cases, you should use the default Batch service mode, in which pools are allocated behind the scenes in Batch-managed subscriptions.
 In the alternative user subscription mode, Batch VMs and other resources are created directly in your subscription when a pool is created.
 User subscription accounts are primarily used to enable a small but important subset of scenarios.
 You can read more about user subscription mode at Additional configuration for user subscription mode.